 In my village (and doubtless in many others) trees have been planted when a baby was born.
 Typically walnut trees.
 It was a way of remembering people that was far nicer and more civilized than elaborately awful headstones in a cemetery.
 Trees grew tall and imposing, and outlived everyone.
 Everyone, but not everything.

 The day you see the walnut tree of your grandfather cut off for firewood – you understand the concept of sustainability in a very painful way.
 A few days’ worth of firewood to keep your ass from freezing stands against decades of family history, Sunday afternoons spent in the shadow of that tree, and all your memories of climbing it and peeking at passers-by from above.
-The time-disparity between growing a single tree – and burning it for surviving a week of winter is crushing.
+The time-disparity between growing a single tree – and burning it for surviving a week of winter is crushing your young mind.

 I grew up in a cherry tree area – every spring was a symphony of blossoming trees lining the streets – every family had cherry trees in their yards, on the street front – some even had a few hundred of them in their garden.
 Many summers were spent picking cherries…